Do I need a work schedule?

 Digital is a popular option – you’re unlikely to forget your phone, while you might forget a notepad.
 That said, halfway through work, you may not feel able to use your phone, or be able to do so without falling to common distractions like social media.
 Analogue methods like diaries are hugely popular too, and there’s no harm in keeping both a diary and a digital schedule.

 Dropbox Paper is an easy-to-use scheduling tool for you and your team that fosters greater collaboration.
-Keep to-do lists and timetables all in one place, link out to key documents and let team members leave comments in real time.
+Keep to-do lists and time tables all in one place, link out to key documents and let team members leave comments in real time.
 Timeline templates can help you easily create structured schedules for your week.
-Dropbox creates more than a schedule, it creates a work hub for all your team members whether they’re working from home or with you in the office.
+Dropbox creates more than a schedule – it creates a work hub for all your team members, whether they’re working from home or with you in the office.
+You can even use Dropbox Capture to send a video message over screen recordings of your schedule – or project template – and share with co-workers, so you're all on the same page.

 Using a whiteboard is an especially good method if you need to schedule project management.
 You should still tap into handy online tools and set up a digital tracker on Dropbox Paper, but a clear visual display of what needs to be done is always helpful.